-After injecting a local anesthetic, a doctor makes a small incision, typically in the arm or groin.
+After injecting a local anesthetic, a doctor makes a small incision, typically in the groin or sometimes in the arm.
 Then a thin, flexible tube (catheter) is inserted, usually into an artery, and is threaded through blood vessels to the area being evaluated.
-When the catheter is in place, a radiopaque dye (which can be seen on x-rays) is injected.
-The dye flows through the blood vessels and outlines them.
+When the catheter is in place, a radiopaque contrast agent Radiopaque Contrast Agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more (a liquid that contains iodine and can be seen on x-rays) is injected.
+The contrast agent flows through the blood vessels and outlines them.
 The images appear on a video screen and are recorded.
 Thus, doctors can assess the structure of blood vessels and identify any abnormalities present.

 During angiography, procedures to treat the abnormalities detected can sometimes be done:

-X-ray images of arteries are taken before and after a radiopaque dye is injected.
+Digital subtraction angiography provides images of the brain's blood vessels.
+During this procedure, x-ray images of blood vessels are taken before and after a radiopaque contrast agent Radiopaque Contrast Agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more is injected.
 Then a computer subtracts one image from the other.
 Images of structures other than arteries (such as bones) are thus eliminated.
 As a result, the arteries can be seen more clearly.

 Angiography is not always readily available.
-It must be done by highly skilled people.
+It must be done by highly skilled doctors.